Bequery10/Remote_Eda_Play_Ground/README.md

 For the first time running, chrome browser will be visible so you can login with gmail only for the starter

+## Use
+   you can edit testbench.sv, design.sv, and hexfile.dat for memory if necessary

 1. Install python and pip if not installed

 2. Create a virtual environment: